-A student will incur a skip and an unexcused absence if he/she leaves class without permission for any reason, including illness, shows up more than 5 minutes late, leaves class without permission, is found anywhere other than where he/she are assigned (class) or sent (library, counseling, etc.) by school personnel or does not show up for class without being excused/notified.
+A student will incur a skip and an unverified absence if he/she leaves class without permission for any reason, including illness, shows up more than 5 minutes late, leaves class without permission, is found anywhere other than where he/she are assigned (class,cafeteria) or sent (library, counseling, etc.) by school personnel or does not show up for class without being verified.

-- 1st Skip 2 Hour detention (Parent contact)

-- 2nd Skip Friday School

-- 3rd Skip Out of School Suspension until parent meeting with administration

-VIII.
-Absences due to chronic illness will be handled on a case-bycase basis by administration.
+- 1st Skip 2 Hour detention (Parent contact) - 2nd Skip Friday School - 3rd Skip At Home Suspension until parent meeting with administration - VI.
+Absences due to chronic illness will be handled on a case-by-case basis by administration.

-IX.
+VII.
 Parent notification of absences:

-- A. Parents will be notified daily of any unexcused attendance violation in any class via the phone dialer.
-The dialer reports all unexcused absences including skips. - a.
+- A. Parents will be notified daily of any unverified attendance violation in any class via the phone dialer.
+The dialer reports all unverified absences including skips. - a.
 If parents do not wish to be notified of absences they should notify the attendance office in writing. - b.
-Students and parents may access PowerSchools/PowerParent daily, hour by hour. - Progress Reports will show attendance every five weeks and Report cards will show attendance every ten weeks.
+Students and parents may access - PowerSchools/PowerParent daily, hour by hour. c.
+Progress Reports will show attendance every five - weeks and Report cards will show attendance every ten weeks.